floridop/ldmx-containers/README.md

 the ldmx-sw on any machine with a similar environment as in a cluster.

 # §  2.
 Docker support

+See documentation in the /docker folder.

 # §  3.
 Singularity support

+See documentation in the /singularity folder.